symlex/symlex/README.md

 Performance
 -----------
 It's obvious that PHP framework performance mainly depends on the lines of code that have to be executed for each request.
 While Symlex was designed to be simple and lean, a good performance certainly is an important by-product of this approach.
-Test results will be added, once they're available.

 Controllers
 -----------